digihunch/orthweb/docs/introduction/index.md

 ## Getting Started

-If you just want to start deploying Orthanc, skip to the [Deployment](../deployment/preparation.md) section.
+If you just want to start deploying Orthanc, skip right to the [Deployment](../deployment/preparation.md) section.
 Otherwise, in the next section, we will discuss the architecture design, how to use and what to expect from the **Orthweb** solution.